MarcinMM/Dungeon-Dweller/README.markdown

 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 Or not even working right now. (is this still true?)
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.

 # UPDATES 10/25
+* Added stat variation to creatures.
+* Moved healrate to XML from being hardcoded.
+That means some creatures will heal faster than others. :D
+* Added a grand foozier poombah macguffin to level 10.
+Realized I have no way of limiting him from spawning multiple times.
+Added "unique" to TODO.
+* Stubbed a partially complete "summon NPC" special ability, as well as special ability firing function on NPCs.

+# UPDATES 10/25
 * Cleaned up NPC generation; passing around creature name and re-reading XML for no apparent reason.